From the Riverwalk to the Alamo to the Botanical Garden to San Antonio | The Saga, there are so many Outdoor Things To Do In San Antonio.

 If you want to get a feel for the Tex-Mex culture that embodies San Antonio, go straight to the Historic Market Square (514 W Commerce St).

-There are also restaurants there, including the very popular 24 hours Mi Tierra Café y Panaderia (218 Produce Row).
-The food there was okay, but the baked treats were worth the extended line.
+There are also restaurants there, including the very popular Mi Tierra Café y Panaderia (218 Produce Row).
+The food there was okay, but the baked treats (and the conchas) were worth the long line.

 We went right after Dia de los Muertos, and there were five altares de muertos (ofrendas) on display throughout the Historic Market Square.
 It was great to go through the shops and restaurants, find the ofrendas, and pay our respects.